 Following the marriage and family outreaches, which are held several times a year, King’s Castle Ministries offers a free “group wedding” for the unmarried couples.
 This allows them the opportunity to have a ceremony alongside others who have also made the decision to get married after attending the outreach.
 If a couple goes this route, the only cost they have to pay for is a wedding reception if they desire to have one.

-Builders International is partnering with King’s Castle Ministries in El Salvador and missionaries, Don and Terri Triplett, to build a Family and Marriage Center.
+Builders International is partnering with King’s Castle Ministries in El Salvador and missionaries, Don and Terri Triplett, to build a Marriage and Family Counselimg Center.
 The center will provide a place for training families and strengthening relational issues that Christians are faced with in El Salvador.
 Through personalized ministry, the outcome will be stronger families and a better understanding of relationship boundaries.
 This will be helpful in raising up healthy and exemplary Christians, which will foster a healthier culture in the church.